Azure/ai-hub/docs/responsibleai.md

-# Responsible AI and Prompt Engineering: A Guide for Developers
+# Responsible AI and Prompt Engineering

 ## How to use Azure OpenAI and other tools to create safe and effective AI applications